-Currently on stateside assignment, the Provows lived and served in Svishtov, Bulgaria, until November 2017.
-When they return to Bulgaria, the family will relocate to Shumen, the tenth largest city in Bulgaria.
-Working with Bulgarian teammate Radostin Tsvetkov, they plan to plant churches in Shumen and the surrounding villages.
+The Provows lived and served in Svishtov, Bulgaria, until November 2017.
+When they returned to Bulgaria, the family relocated to Shumen, the tenth largest city in Bulgaria.
+They plan to plant churches in Shumen and the surrounding villages.
 They especially hope to impact the minority ethnic population.

 The couple’s passion is discipleship and developing local church leaders.